 This procedure does not form part of any of our human’s contract of employment and we may amend it at any time.

 Before any disciplinary hearing is held, we will investigate matters in a timely and confidential manner.
-Any meetings and discussions as part of an investigation are solely for the purpose of fact-finding and no disciplinary action will be taken without a disciplinary hearing.
+Any meetings and discussions as part of an investigation are solely for the purpose of fact-finding and no disciplinary action will be taken without a disciplinary hearing, which will be carried out internally.

 In some cases of alleged misconduct, we unfortunately may need to suspend you from work while we carry out the investigation or disciplinary procedure (or both).
 [While suspended, you should not visit our premises or contact any of our clients, customers, suppliers, contractors or staff, unless authorised to do so.]
 Whilst investigations into alleged misconduct can be stressful, please rest assured that suspension is not considered to be disciplinary action.